jkirkwin/CSC360/file system/README.md

     holds the same name-to-inode-number mapping.
 Thus, through indirection, LFS avoids the recursive update problem."

-A new, even more workable plan!

 I am doing my best to stick to the spec, and in the directory entry description it says that only 1 byte will be used to identify the inode corresponding to a given file in that directory.

 Initially I assumed that this single byte would be the inode number, which would limit us to 256 inodes.
 This seemed like a very small maximum